Seasawher/lean-quiz/README.md

 ## Quizzes

 * [RemoveOnce](./LeanQuiz/RemoveOnce.lean) Implements a function that removes at most one element from a list.
+* [Fibonacci](./LeanQuiz/Fibonacci.lean) Show that the two well-known representations of the Fibonacci sequence are equivalent.

 ## How to submit your answer